pkel/ffr-cms/README.md

 To avoid the repo size limit, we could do a mixed approach: Shrink images to the lower 100k file size.
 Maybe 1280x1280.
 Then store them in lfs.

+For now, we should be fine with 1280x1280 and aggressive compression, directly tracked in git.